 Indigenous Learning for Sustainability (3 credit units):

-Choose at least 3 credit units from the following elective course options:
+Choose 3 credit units from the following elective course options:

 • ANTH 202.3